 The vehicle you drive now has given you many years of faithful service, shuttling you back and forth to worth, taking the kids to soccer practice and even teaching the teenagers in your home how to drive.
 Even if you are trading up to a newer model, your old vehicle still has plenty of life left – and you want to get a fair price for it.

 The Available Options

-When it comes to dealing with your old car, truck or SUV, you have a number of available options, and each one has its pros and cons.
-You can always trade your vehicle in at the dealership, but you will probably not get the best price.
+When it comes to dealing with your old car, truck or SUV, you have several available options, and each one has its pros and cons.
+You can always trade your vehicle at the dealership, but you will probably not get the best price.
 After all, the dealer will want to make a profit, and that profit will no doubt come at your expense.